GeneralProtectionFault/idTech-2-BSP-Blender-Importer/README.md

 # idTech 2 BSP Blender Importer
 This addon is to import .BSP files directly into Blender.
 Tested with Anachronox, but format should be the same as Quake II.
-However, .WAL image support is not yet implemented, but planned so long as I can Python-ify that.

 Currently, addon will simply search all the files with appropriate extensions within the working directory, so make sure all textures that the .BSP file needs/refers to are somewhere within the folder the .BSP file